-So I was happy to learn that Lisa had been sourcing her meal plan for her own family from Black food bloggers this week, which she’ll share below.Â
+So I was happy when I learned that Lisa had been sourcing her meal plan for her own family from Black food bloggers during the difficult summer of 2020, which we happily share again during Black History Month.

-Please keep up the good fight, friends.
-Keep reading, keep learning, keep diversifying your social feeds and putting your money into Black businesses.
-And that especially includes independent publishers and writers, like food bloggers, who are often supporting their families through their writing, and who generously sharing of their stories, their families, and their kitchens with us. Â
+Even after February is over, let’s keep reading, keep learning, keep diversifying our social feeds and consicously putting our money into Black-owned businesses.
+That includes independent publishers and writers, like food bloggers, who are often supporting their families through their writing, and who generously share their stories, their families, and their kitchens with us.

 Don’t just bookmark these recipes — follow the creators.
 Amplify them.
-Tag them in your own photos if you make their recipes.Â
+Tag them in your photos if you make and share their recipes.

 As Michael Twitty wrote in The Cooking Gene: A Journey Through African American Culinary History in the Old South, “Food, racism, power, and justice are linked.
 What I’m trying to do is dismantle culinary nutritional imperialism and gastronomic white supremacy with one cup of zobo made from hibiscus, one bowl of millet salad with groundnuts and dark green vegetables, and one piece of injera at a time.”

-Let’s all keep learning, and keep doing better. Â – Liz
+Let’s all keep learning, and keep doing better. – Liz

 ————